 Ulysses is a feature-rich Markdown writing app.
 The clean design, streamlined tools and format-later approach all enable me immerse myself in writing.
 It’s where I write the bulk of every post.

-Unlike project-based apps like Scrivener, Ulysses contains all of my writing — drafts of upcoming posts, a draft of the web design course I’m creating and even my travel writing.
+Unlike project-based apps like Scrivener, Ulysses contains all of my writing — drafts of upcoming posts and even my travel writing.
 I also use it to keep frequent CSS that I use for web design.

 After exporting a post idea (i.e. to-do) from Things or a Markdown document in MindNode, I’m ready to write (or dictate) the rest of the post.

 The value proposition of Apple Notes is that you can create a note of almost anything — text, handwritten text, sketches, web links, photos, videos, checklists or even scanned documents.